VR51/host-flash/README.md

 Run Host Flash™ if you need to undo changes made to the hosts file by Host Flash™

-Use Host Flash™ and the files whitelist.txt and blocklist.txt to manage your computer's hosts file.
+Use Host Flash™ to manage your computer's hosts file.

-Rerun Host Flash™ to update the list of blocked sites or to activate changes to whitelist.txt, whitelist-wild.txt and blocklist.txt.

 Make sure manual edits to the hosts file are above the content added by Host Flash™ otherwise Host Flash™ will delete them.

-Press Esc or Ctrl+C to stop the process at any stage.
+Updates to the hosts file rules that are managed through Host Flash™ will be respected by Host Flash™ in subsequent funs.

 # Requirements
-This program needs either 'dialog' or 'whiptail' as well as 'wget', 'sed', 'zip', 'unzip' and 'p7zip' to be installed in the OS environment.
-Host Flash™ will display an alert if any of those programs is not installed.
-In Ubuntu, they can be installed with sudo apt-get install dialog whiptail wget sed sed zip unzip p7zip
+This program needs curl, sed, zip, unzip and p7zip to be installed in the OS environment.
+Host Flash™ will display an alert if any of those programs is not installed and will prompt you to install them (see Host Flash™ options).

 This software is known to work on Debian Linux systems.
 It may or may not work on other Unix based systems.

 # Portability
 Host Flash™ will run in many Debian (and probably non Debian) environments like Ubuntu, Kubuntu and Debian.
 It might work on rooted Android devices, though full BusyBox needs to be installed into Android with a few additional shell scripts (it is easier to compile the hosts file on a full Linux machine then transfer it to Android).

-Saved Quick Run settings will work independently of the host they were configured on.
-If you want to reuse the settings, just move the Host Flash™ directory to any other system and any saved settings will be migrated too.
+If you want to reuse local Host Flash™ settings in other environments, just move the .hf* files from $HOME to $HOME of other environments.

 # How to Use Host Flash™
-Download Host Flash™ from GitHub, run the program, follow the on screen prompts to quickly configure the program and install your new hosts file block list then save your settings for use as the default Quick Run options for the next time you run Host Flash™.
+Download Host Flash™ from GitHub, run the program, follow the on screen prompts to quickly configure the program and install your new hosts file block list.
+Custom settings automatically saved by Host Flash™ in realtime.

 - Download the program from https://github.com/VR51/host-flash/archive/master.zip
 - Unzip host-flash-master.zip
 - Enter the directory 'host-flash-master'
-- Run host-flash.sh
+- Run hostflash

 Programatically, that is

-`wget https://github.com/VR51/host-flash/archive/master.zip ; unzip host-flash-master.zip ; cd host-flash-master ; sh host-flash.sh`
+`wget https://github.com/VR51/host-flash/archive/master.zip ; unzip host-flash-master.zip ; cd host-flash-master ; sh hostflash`

 To Run Host Flash™, either

+Ensure the script is executable they click to run:

+* Right-click > properties > Executable OR `chmod u+x hostflash`
-* click host-flash.sh, or
+* click `hostflash`, or
-* type 'bash host-flash.sh' or './host-flash.sh' at the command line.
+* type 'bash `hostflash` or `./host-flash.sh` at the command line.

 Note: You may need to restart your computer and clear your browser cache(s) for the new hosts file rules to be observed by your OS.